psesh/psesh.github.io/index.md

 ---
-title: "turbomachinery + machine learning"
+title: "aeroengines + machine learning"
 layout: splash
 author_profile: false
 header:
   overlay_color: "#000"
   overlay_filter: "0.5"
-  overlay_image: unsplash-image-1.jpg
+  overlay_image: engine.jpg
   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 excerpt: "I'm a postdoctoral fellow at the Department of Engineering, University of Cambridge and also a Group Leader in the Data-Centric Engineering Programme at the Alan Turing Institute.
-My team's research is funded by Rolls-Royce plc, the Lloyd's Register Foundation UK Research and Innovation."
+My team's research is funded by Rolls-Royce plc, the Lloyd's Register Foundation and UK Research and Innovation."
 intro:
   - excerpt: 'I undertake research in *data-centric aeronautics*: applying existing, and developing novel, data-driven algorithms in **turbomachinery aerothermodynamics** and **machine learning** for better aerodynamic inference and decision-making.
 My research interests vary from statistical theory and numerical linear algebra to turbomachinery applications.
 Explore my current projects below'
 feature_row: